 Pennsylvania’s number one industry is agriculture.
-According to the 2007 USDA Census of Agriculture, southwestern Pennsylvania (the ten counties around Pittsburgh) is home to 11,423 farms.
+According to a recent USDA Census of Agriculture, southwestern Pennsylvania (the ten counties around Pittsburgh) is home to 11,423 farms.
 We are lucky to live in a place that can provide nutritious, locally grown food.

 The key to eating local is to make a commitment to eat seasonally.
 Eat greens, asparagus, berries in spring.
 You can then progress to tomatoes, corn, zucchini, melons throughout the summer.
 Move on to autumn crops, such as potatoes, more greens, squash in the fall.

 The farm stands and stores, farmers markets and retail stores that sell these local products are located throughout Allegheny County.
 According to the Sierra Club, Pittsburgh ranked number 1 in a study of community gardens and farmers markets.
 Farmers Markets typically run once a week for about four hours at a time.